teamniteo/handbook/people/benefits.md

 # Benefits

+## Profit sharing

+We believe every Nitean should take part in the distribution of the company profits.
+So every quarter, if the company is doing well, we reward those who stay with us.
+More in the main document about [Profit sharing](profit-sharing.md).

 ## Productivity Allowance

 The Productivity Allowance is a monthly budget that can be used to pay for any expenses that you believe can improve your work.
 Some examples of such expenses (but definitely not a finite list): attending a conference, a training or a similar event, an online course, a new phone, computer or monitor, a good microphone and camera for meetings, a good work chair or a standing desk, an Internet connection with a static IP at a reputable provider, a membership of a local hackerspace, a gadget such as a Kindle or a smart watch, a Raspberry PI to play around with and learn new things, etc.